raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Christopher Olson, MS, GR1</h2>
                     <h3>First Year PhD Student</h3>
                     <h3>Bioengineering</h3>
-                    <p>Christopher Olson is a first year PhD Bioengineering student in Dr. Bryer’s Laboratory.
+                    <p>Christopher Olson is a first year PhD Bioengineering student.
 He obtained his B.S. and M.S. from Santa Clara University in California.
-He joined the Hwang lab this summer to work on collaborative projects between Dr. Bryers and Dr. Hwang.
+He joined the Hwang lab this summer to work on collaborative projects in the group.
 He is currently learning the ropes and working on T-cell isolation from mouse spleens as well as PTS synthesis.
 Outside of the lab, Christopher creates wheel-thrown pottery and spends his free time playing board games, video games, and reading.</p>
                 </div>
             </div>
             <div class = "card2" style="height:110px" id = "gs2">